LEADNorthLLC/fhir-uds-training/module-6/exercise-1/instruction.md

 You can copy the contents of the **FHIRDEMO.FoundationProduction** class from the System Management Portal System Explorer area to a local folder.

 > Tip: You can keep the Docker service > running in the background while you work.
 If you want to shut it down, select **Compose - Down**. > DO NOT do a ***COMPOSE RESTART*** on the container.
 This will rebuild the container and you will lose all changes unless you have saved them first.
-You can stop and start the container from within Docker desktop if you need to without losing your changes.
+You can also stop and start the container from within Docker desktop if you need to without losing your changes.

 > Solution: There is a completed production class saved in the [Module 6 Solutions Folder](../solutions/exercise-1/FHIRDEMO.FoundationProduction.cls).
 This contains the production configuration, but does not contain the FHIR Server configuration.